Europium compounds: Applications

 Compounds of Eu3+ can emit red light under excitation.
 For example, europium(III) oxide can be used in picture tube televisions and europium-doped yttrium oxysulfide (Y2O2S:Eu3+) can be used as phosphors.
 In addition, europium compounds can also be used in the manufacture of anti-counterfeiting materials.
-Europium(III) phosphide is a semiconductor used in high power, high frequency applications and in laser diodes.

 Based on the properties of europium(II) oxide, thin layers of europium(II) oxide deposited on silicon are being studied for use as spin filters.
-Spin filter materials only allow electrons of a certain spin to pass, blocking electron of the opposite spin.
+Spin filter materials only allow electrons of a certain spin to pass, blocking electrons of the opposite spin.
 The synthesis of europium(II) oxide, as well as its europium(II) sulfide, because of their potential as laser window materials, insulating ferromagnets, ferromagnetic semiconductors, and magnetoresistant, optomagnetic, and luminescent materials.
 Europium(II) sulfide was used in an experiment providing evidence of Majorana fermions relevant to quantum computing and the production of qubits.

-Eu(fod)3 serves as a Lewis acid catalyst in organic synthesis including stereoselective Diels-Alder and aldol addition reactions.
+Eu(OCC(CH3)3CHCOC3F7)3 (abbreviated Eu(fod)3, where the fod ligand is the anion of the commercially available 6,6,7,7,8,8,8-heptafluoro-2,2-dimethyl-3,5-octanedione) serves as a Lewis acid catalyst in organic synthesis including stereoselective Diels-Alder and aldol addition reactions.
 For example, Eu(fod)3 catalyzes the cyclocondensations of substituted dienes with aromatic and aliphatic aldehydes to yield dihydropyrans, with high selectivity for the endo product.